Steve Barton: Career

+Personal life

 Barton was married to swing dancer and choreographer Denny Berry, who served as dance supervisor for the North American productions of The Phantom of the Opera, whom he met at college.
-A son, Edward, was born in Vienna in 1984; the couple separated at an unspecified later date.
-He was an Honorary Chairperson of the Steadman Hawkins Sports Medicine Foundation and an honorary member of the UTA Board of Education.
+Their son, Edward, was born in Vienna in 1984; the couple separated at an unspecified later date.
+He was an honorary chairperson of the Steadman Hawkins Sports Medicine Foundation and an honorary member of the UTA Board of Education.

-In 1996 Barton returned to Vienna, where he took over the part of the Beast in Disney's Beauty and the Beast.
-In his final project, he originated the role of Graf von Krolock, a vampire in Jim Steinman's Tanz der Vampire, for which he won an IMAGE (International Music Award Germany) in 1998.
-Barton celebrated his 30-year onstage anniversary in 1997 during his run as von Krolock.

 Death

-Barton had, in the last years of his life, been battling with alcoholism and addiction to painkillers following chronic knee problems and had, only months before his death, started treatment for bipolar disorder.
-He was found dead at his apartment in Bremen, Germany on July 21, 2001 aged 47.
-While his death was initially attributed to heart failure, according to obituary information released by the press office for the New York production of The Phantom of the Opera, it was later ruled a suicide by the district attorney in Bremen after an empty bottle of prescription heart medication was found at the scene.
+Barton was found dead at his apartment in Bremen, Germany, on July 21, 2001, aged 47.
+While his death was initially attributed to heart failure, according to obituary information released by the press office for the New York production of The Phantom of the Opera, it was later ruled a suicide by the Bremen district attorney.